 We are responsible for the design, development and integration of the Nulka system.

-The current $200 million upgrade project is a 20-year program will include a new launch system and supporting technology to enhance the missile decoy’s effectiveness and will ensure that it continues protecting Australian and allied fleets well into the future.
+The current $200 million upgrade project is a 20-year program that will include a new launch system and supporting technology to enhance the missile decoy’s effectiveness and will ensure that it continues protecting Australian and allied fleets well into the future.

-Ongoing training is essential as new technologies are evolving, to ensure all personnel and sectors are constantly up-to-date with Nulka’s advanced technology requirements.
+Ongoing training is essential as new technologies are evolving to ensure all personnel and sectors are up-to-date with Nulka’s advanced technology requirements.

-Under the Nulka upgrade, BAE Systems Australia will continue to work with leading scientists and engineers from the Defence Science and Technology Organisation (DSTO), to enhance the Nulka’s effectiveness, and to develop new technologies throughout the 20-year program.
-This will allow the missile decoy to stay up-to-date with advanced industry technologies, whilst remaining the most successful defence export, relied upon by all allies.
+Under the Nulka upgrade, we will continue to work with leading scientists and engineers from the DSTO to enhance the Nulka’s effectiveness, and to develop new technologies.
+This will allow the missile decoy to stay up-to-date with advanced industry technologies, while remaining the most successful defence export.